 Influencer marketing is akin to having the president of the United States give a stump speech to support your campaign.
 There’s a power and an influence there that could never be achieved otherwise.
 That’s brand awareness on steroids.

-Well you could use behavioral segmentation of your buyer market and personalize your sales funnel accordingly.
+Well, you could use behavioral segmentation of your buyer market and personalize your sales funnel accordingly.
 We’ve written extensively on this topic before, and it’s a simple fact that every marketer, whether B2C or B2B, can improve their targeting and messaging by segmenting their audience as finely as possible.

 Here are some quick questions/attributes to consider:

-We’d be remiss to mention that creating awesome content that’s incredibly researched isn’t enough.
+We’d be remiss to not mention that creating awesome content that’s incredibly researched isn’t enough.
 You need an even more detailed and aggressive promotion and distribution strategy.

 Publishing only on your domain won’t cut it: Your audience doesn’t camp out on your website waiting for you to dazzle them with your shiniest new piece of work.